Ten(10) Mortgage & Loan Calculators

 This is my most comprehensive calculator.
 Use it as a present/future value calculator to calculate many different scenarios.
-You can solve for the present value, future value, # of years, interest rate (with several compounding periods), and contribution or withdrawal amounts needed.
+You can solve for the present value, future value, # of years, interest rate (with several compounding periods), and contribution or withdrawal amounts.
 You can also print out a schedule.
-Then, if you want, you can find out the effects of inflation and what's needed to offset inflation.
+Then, if you want, you can find out the effects of inflation or deflation and what's needed to offset your values.

 - College Savings / Withdrawal Calculator